gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 ## Writing Custom Classes

-As Gaffer is Java based to create and load additional libraries you will first need to write your custom classes.
-Gaffer allows for many places to use custom classes such as custom operations, aggregation functions, element generators etc.
+As Gaffer is Java based to create and load additional libraries you will first need to write custom classes.
+Gaffer has many places where custom classes can be used, such as custom operations, aggregation functions, element generators etc.

 Depending on what type of class you are writing, e.g. an `Operation`, you may need to extend or implement one of the interface classes already in Gaffer.